Logo

 Verifying My Account

 This is where I ran into my first problem.
-My Facebook account does not use my real name, so when I tried to verify my information, Crowdtap quickly denied me the discrepancy between them.
+My Facebook account does not use my real name, so when I tried to verify my information, Crowdtap quickly denied the discrepancy between them.

 Earning Points By Completing Missions